‘We want to make it better’: Rochester General Hospital nurses unionizing

 Although we respect our employees’ right to choose whether or not to be represented by a union, it is our position that it is in the best interest of Rochester General Hospital and our employees to maintain direct one-to-one relationships that are free from third party intervention.
 We believe that we have an obligation to inform our employees of their choices and our opinions regarding unionization of the workforce.

-We are committed to working with our leaders and employees in an effort to educate them on all of the facts about joining a union.”

-The group has not filed yet for an election to be considered a legitimate union.
+At this time, the group has not filed for an election to be considered a legitimate union.
 As of Tuesday, they are working on getting more support throughout the hospital before doing so.

 For background, Rochester does have unionized hospitals.
 According to the New York State nurses association, 1199SEIU represents some Strong Memorial workers and CSEA represents some nurses and other healthcare workers at a long-term care facility.